 The side airbags are fitted on the outboard side of the seatbacks of the front seats.
 In certain lateral collisions, the airbag on the side affected by the collision will be inflated.
 The front passenger sensing system will turn off the passenger seat side airbag if the seat is empty (unless for some reason the safety belt is properly buckled).
-If the front passenger seat is empty, and the safety belt is not properly buckled, the front passenger seat side airbag will be turned off by the front passenger sensing system.
 The airbag was designed to inflate between the door panel and occupant to further enhance the protection provided occupants in side impact collisions.
 The airbag SRS is designed to activate when the vehicle sustains lateral deceleration sufficient to cause the sensors to close an electrical circuit that initiates airbag inflation.